pabloazurduy/outlet-opt/README.md

 # Outlet-Opt
-a set of algorithms to optimize outlet sales.
-This code is based on ["algorithms for decision making"](https://algorithmsbook.com/), and also uses the code translations for python from https://github.com/griffinbholt/decisionmaking-code-py/ used under fair use
+A set of algorithms to optimize outlet sales.
+This code is based on ["algorithms for decision making"](https://algorithmsbook.com/), and uses the code transpile from https://github.com/griffinbholt/decisionmaking-code-py/ used under fair use

 ## Overview